Project Gutenberg Etext

 27. 1.
-The skilful traveller leaves no traces of his wheels or
+The skillful traveler leaves no traces of his wheels or

-footsteps; the skilful speaker says nothing that can be found fault
+footsteps; the skillful speaker says nothing that can be found fault

-with or blamed; the skilful reckoner uses no tallies; the skilful
+with or blamed; the skillful reckoner uses no tallies; the skillful

 closer needs no bolts or bars, while to open what he has shut will be

-impossible; the skilful binder uses no strings or knots, while to
+impossible; the skillful binder uses no strings or knots, while to

 unloose what he has bound will be impossible.
 In the same way the

-sage is always skilful at saving men, and so he does not cast away any
+sage is always skillful at saving men, and so he does not cast away any

-man; he is always skilful at saving things, and so he does not cast
+man; he is always skillful at saving things, and so he does not cast

 away anything.
 This is called ‘Hiding the light of his procedure.’